ErtanSU/PLindleyROC/README.md

 Email:<https://www.researchgate.net/profile/Ertan-Akgenc>

 ## References

+Akgenç, E., and Kuş, C., 2023, *ROC Curve Analysis for the Measurements Distributed Power-Lindley Distribution*, 2nd International E-Conference On Mathematical And Statistical Sciences: A Selçuk Meeting (ICOMSS-2023), Konya, 25.

 Attwood, K., Hou, S., and Hutson, A., 2022, *Application of the skew exponential power distribution to ROC curves*, Journal of Applied